vgmstream/vgmstream/doc/USAGE.md

 *Others*: may be possible to use through *Wine*.

 Note that vgmstream currently requires at least foobar v1.5 to run.

+#### Playlist issues
+A known quirk is that when loop options or tags change, playlist time/info won't update automatically.
+You need to manually refresh it by selecting songs and doing **shift + right click > Tagging > Reload info from file(s)**.

 #### Plugin priority
 If multiple plugins supports the same format, which plugin is used depends on config.